c0nc0der/tictactoe-ai/README.md

-# Tic Tac Toe Player

-This module implements an AI player for the game of Tic Tac Toe using the Minimax algorithm.
-It includes functions to simulate gameplay, determine optimal moves, and evaluate game states.
+# 🧠 Tic-Tac-Toe AI (Minimax)

+A Python implementation of an unbeatable Tic-Tac-Toe AI using the Minimax algorithm.
+The program evaluates optimal moves for each player and guarantees the best outcome in every game state.

 ## ✨ Features

+Implements a recursive Minimax algorithm for solving Tic-Tac-Toe.
+Includes game logic, utility evaluation, and optimal move selection for both players.

 ## 📦 Installation